digime/digime-sdk-ios/docs/README.md

 - [Retrieving a subset of data]()
 - [Pushing data into a user's library]()

-## JavaDocs
+## Objective-C docs

-The digi.me Private Sharing SDK is fully annotated to produce complete JavaDocs.
-These can be found [here]().
+The digi.me Private Sharing SDK documentation can be found [here](objc/index.html).